OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 ### Sideload manually

 Though we strongly recommend sideloading automatically through the command line as covered in the previous section, you can also manually sideload an Outlook add-in.
-Add-ins that use the XML manifest are manually sideloaded through the **Add-Ins for Outlook** dialog.
+Add-ins that use the add-in only manifest are manually sideloaded through the **Add-Ins for Outlook** dialog.
 The following steps apply to Outlook on the web, on Windows ([new](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) and classic), and on Mac.

 1. In your preferred browser, go to <https://aka.ms/olksideload>.
 Outlook on the web opens, then the **Add-Ins for Outlook** dialog appears after a few seconds.